AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 Use the email step to send an email, for example an email with a document of record, link of an adaptive form, link of an interactive communication, or with an attached PDF document.
 Send Email step supports [HTML email](https://en.wikipedia.org/wiki/HTML_email).
 HTML emails are responsive and adapt to the recipients' email client and screen size.
 You can use an HTML email template to define appearance, color-scheme, and behavior of the of the email.

 The email step uses Day CQ Mail Service to send emails.
-Before using the email step, ensure that the [email service](/help/forms/using/aem-forms-workflow.md) is configured.
+Before using the email step, ensure that the [email service](../../forms/using/aem-forms-workflow.md) is configured.
 The email step has the following properties:

 **Title:** Title of the step helps identify the step in the workflow editor.

 **Description: **Explanation is useful for other process developers when you are working in a shared development environment.

-**Email Subject:** Subject can be retrieved from a workflow metadata or specified manually.
-Select the **Literal** option to manually specify a subject or select the **Retrieve from Workflow metadata** option to retrieve the subject from a metadata property.
+**Email Subject:** Subject can be retrieved from a workflow metadata, specified manually, or retrieved from the value stored in a variable.
+Select from the following options:

+* **Literal -** Manually specify a subject.
+* **Retrieve from Workflow metadata** - Retrieve the subject from a metadata property.
+* **Variable** - Retrieve the subject from the value stored in a variable of string data type.

 **HTML Email Template**: HTML template for the email.
 You can specify variables in an email template.
 The Email Step extracts and displays all the variables included in a template for inputs.